BlackSheep4/SpiderWeb-PRO/README.md

 •  **Third Party Popular Tools Integration**: It integrates a lot of third party open source tools

 •  **Multi purpose Tool**: OSINT, Information Gathering, Reconnaissance framework and vulnerability assessment.

-Unlike traditional reconnaissance tools, **this framework NOT only focuses on passive and active web-based reconnaissance but also allows advanced integrations for vulnerability scanning and post-reconnaissance analysis.** Whether you’re conducting OSINT, mapping attack surfaces, or preparing for vulnerability exploitation, this tool **provides a cohesive environment to streamline your workflow.**